Chapter 11

 "Of course I have.
 It was an Imperial method to torture prisoners.
 Are you telling me they have a SL-chamber on Wegoyy?"

-"They seem have one and are using it, otherwise Liane wouldn't have mentioned it.
+"They have one and they are using it, otherwise Liane wouldn't have mentioned it.
 I want you to report the use of torturing equipment to Mon Mothma immediately.
-She has to know and she has to take some precautions immediately, otherwise much harm will be done to Liane and the other prisoners.
+She has to know and she has to take immediate measures to avoid any further use, otherwise much harm will be done to Liane and the other prisoners.
 It would be better, if Liane is transferred back to Dalmaran.
 For her own safety."

 "I can't believe this.
 Do you have some real evidence of what Liane has told you?"

 "No, I haven't.
-I could have asked her guard, but the guy is already violating the prison strict rules, for he visits her every now and then and talks with her about the books she's reading.
+I could have asked her guard, but that guy is already violating the prison rules, for he visits her every now and then and talks with her about the books she's reading.
 Liane likes him and probably his feelings are mutual.
 I don't want to put him in real danger by asking what is really going on there.
-Anyway, it's lucky I have forge a Jedi-pendant for Liane.
-Now I have a way to be kept informed, although I made it for her with another purpose in mind."
+Anyway, it's lucky I have made her a Jedi-pendant.
+Now I have a way to be kept informed, although I made it with another purpose in mind."

-Calmly and serenely he told his sister about his meeting with Anakin on Dagobah.
+Calm and serene he told his sister about his meeting with Anakin on Dagobah.
 Leia listened to him with growing amazement.

-"So after Anakin's story you decided to forge a Jedi-pendant and gave it to Liane?"
+"So after Anakin's story you decided to make a Jedi-pendant for Liane?"

 Luke shook his head.

-"I already intended to forge a Jedi-pendant for her.
+"I already intended to make her a Jedi-pendant after I had my first talk with her on board the Tychorion.
 I want to stay in close contact with her, Leia."

 "And how are you doing, my lovely sister?
 I've missed you, when I was on Tatooine in Ben's house.
 We had such a wonderful time there together when you constructed your own lightsaber," He said taking his sister's hand, after he had finished his tale.

 "I'm asked to become a member of the High Council.
-Mon Mothma wants me to become her special counselor."
-Leia said slowly, "Mon Mothma thinks that my function as a senator of the Royal House of Alderaan becomes more and more odd, because Alderaan no longer exists.
+Mon Mothma wants me to become her special counselor", Leia said slowly, "Mon Mothma thinks that my function as a senator of the Royal House of Alderaan becomes more and more odd, because Alderaan no longer exists.
 At first her words hurt me, but I know, she is right.
-I don't represent an existing planet."
+I represent an non-existing planet."

 "Mon Mothma's special counselor.
 That's great news, that's wonderful, Leia.
 This will definitely silence those, who opposed you."